elastic/kibana/x-pack/plugins/inference/README.md

   connectorId: 'some-gen-ai-connector',
   schema: mySchema,
   system:
-    'You are an helpful assistant and your current task is to extract informations from the provided document',
+    'You are a helpful assistant and your current task is to extract informations from the provided document',
   input: `
     Please find all the animals and vegetables that are mentioned in the following document: